paulfioravanti/steno-dictionaries/dictionaries/README.md

 - **Accented Letters**: containing outlines for [acute-accented][] and [grave-accented][] letters that I would typically use in Italian.
-The outlines are based on the following prefixes:
+The outlines are based on the following patterns:
+  - Acute:
-  - `SP*` + letter: acute accent as the `SP` pattern looks like it goes diagonally up in steno order
+    - `SP*` + letter: single stroke, acute accent as the `SP` pattern looks like it goes diagonally up in steno order
+    - letter + `KAOUT`: for when I want to retroactively acute accent a fingerspelled letter
+  - Grave:
-  - `SW*` + letter: grave accent as the `SW` pattern looks like it goes diagonally down in steno order
+    - `SW*` + letter: single stroke, grave accent as the `SW` pattern looks like it goes diagonally down in steno order
+    - letter + `TKPWRAEUF`: for when I want to retroactively grave accent a fingerspelled letter

 - **[Emoji][]**: containing single-stroke outlines for my more frequently used emoji.
 I know there are